-International students will be required in preparation to attend an introductory practice week (5 days) in an early childhood education setting before the start of the semester.
+International students will be required to participate in the orientation program (3-5 days) in an early childhood education setting before the start of the semester.

 A police certificate (of good conduct) must be submitted at the start of the studies.

 Knowledge of Early Childhood Education in Norway and/or Scandinavia.